 Possible Essential Oils Suggestions:

 Of course, if you don’t want to add essential oils, you will still reap massive benefits.
 I was only using coconut oil for the last few days and the improvements are amazing.
-If you do want to use essential oils I suggest using oils from Spark Naturals.
+If you do want to use essential oils I suggest using oils from Plant Therapy.
 They provide HIGH QUALITY oils that are organic and affordable!
 Plus they offer free shipping on all orders!
 I also like getting my oils from Mountain Rose Herbs.

 Hope you’ve enjoyed this super easy DIY.
 It’s going to be stocked in my fridge all summer guaranteed!
 Oh, and I’m super lazy with body care (I shouldn’t admit that) so I just rub this stick all over.
 It’s a great moisturizer and is very healing for the heels too!

 P.S.
 Gotta have a cute label and by the way, you might swipe some clear packing tape over this label since this can get a bit oily.
 I used Avery labels 22806.